Log Signals on an SD Card

 You can use SD card logging to save signals from Simulink® models on an SD card mounted on a VEX® EDR V5 Robot Brain.
 The signals from these models are saved as data points

 in MAT-files.
 With the data you log, you can apply fault analysis, search for transient

 behavior, or analyze sensor data collected over a long period.
 The data points can be

 Array format.
 Simulink

 supports logging signals on the target hardware from only these three blocks:

-Without MAT-file logging on SD card, you can only log and analyze the data on the target hardware through External mode or by sending the signal to a computer (using Serial) and storing it in MATLAB®.
+Without MAT-file logging on SD card, you can only log and analyze the data on the target hardware by using the Monitor and Tune feature or by sending the signal to a computer (using Serial) and storing it in MATLAB®.
 These mechanisms need an active connection between a computer and the target hardware when logging data.
 With SD card logging, you can log data without any need to connect the target hardware to a computer.
 Other advantages of logging data to SD card over other mechanisms are:

 The ability to collect data over a long duration for analysis.

 The ability to store the data in a well-structured MAT-file, including timestamp information.